 Patients who have tried Arthostim treatment have reporting feeling an increase in flexibility, control, improved strength, less muscle spasms, less muscle cramping, reduced pain, and resistance against further injury.
 Most patients also report improvements after the first treatment, but some many need additional treatments to fully work out the kinks in their system.

 Arthostim treatment can be used on a variety of injuries.
 This tool is generally recommended for groups of people that may struggle with traditional manual chiropractic treatments.
 For example, children and elderly people may not do as well with a hands on treatment, which is generally a little rougher.
-If you have a condition and you want treatment, contact Dr. Tom Waldorf .
+If you have a condition and you want treatment, contact a chiropractor.
 Only an experienced chiropractor will be able to advise you best on what form of treatment may be for you.

-Each patient is unique, and Dr. Waldorf will always treat you and your injuries with respect and total expertise.
+Each patient is unique, and a Doctor will always treat you and your injuries with respect and total expertise.

 Opting for an instrument-assisted adjustment may result in fewer side effects and less soreness after treatment.
-If you’re looking for a gentle chiropractic adjustment in Reno, Nevada, contact our chiropractic clinic in Reno.
-Dr. Tom Waldorf looks forward to putting you on the path to recovery.
-Call 775-204-1194 today to schedule your appointment.
+If you’re looking for a gentle chiropractic adjustment in Reno, Nevada, contact a chiropractic clinic in Reno.